Paiute War: 1859: Winter starvation

 With the arrival of spring in 1859, what was later known as the Comstock Lode was made public and sparked a rush of silver prospectors to the area.
 However, tensions had already been mounting since the first rush of silver miners had come across the Sierra Nevada.
-With the influx of so many people, many Indians believed that an evil spirit had been angered and was sending storms to freeze and starve them.
-The Carson City newspaper Territorial Enterprise reported in December 1859 that Whites were doing all they could to alleviate the Indians starving, offering them bread and provisions.
-However, the Indians refused to eat, fearing that the food was poisoned.
+With the influx of so many people, many Natives believed that an evil spirit had been angered and was sending storms to freeze and starve them.
+The Carson City newspaper Territorial Enterprise reported in December 1859 that Whites were doing all they could to alleviate the starving Natives, offering them bread and provisions.
+However, the Natives refused to eat, fearing that the food was poisoned.

 Spring 1860

 Treaty broken

 On January 13, 1860, Dexter Demming was murdered and his home was raided.
 Territorial Governor Isaac Roop sent Captain William Weatherlow to ascertain whether Paiute or Pit River Indians were responsible.
 After catching up with the raiding party it was ascertained that the raiders were part of the Smoke Creek Sam (Chief Saaba) band of Paiutes—a band that had broken off from Numaga and Winnemucca (aka Chief Truckee).
 The Whites began to demand revenge.
 A meeting was held in Susanville with Governor Roop and Captain Weatherlow.
 The governor directed Weatherlow and Thomas Harvey to meet Numaga at Pyramid Lake and ask him about the murders and to honor the treaty and turn over the killers.

 While traveling to Pyramid Lake, the two settlers were captured by Paiutes of the Smoke Creek Sam band.
 When the warriors wanted to kill them, one warrior known as "Pike" (who had lived in Harvey's home as a child) intervened for Harvey, who was allowed to leave.
 Pike was also eventually able to convince the band to release Weatherlow.
 The two men finally arrived at Chief Numaga's camp, where the Chief refused to admit or deny that his people had killed Dexter Demming.
 Weatherlow pressed the chief to follow the treaty, and Numaga finally stated he would not intervene if his people committed depredations against settlers, would refuse to come back to the city to resolve anything peacefully, and, aware of the recent silver discoveries, demanded $16,000 for the grazing land.

 Weatherlow and Harvey left the meeting warning the cattlemen on their journey home of the impending crisis.
 The men informed them that Chief Numaga was blackmailing them by requiring they turn over two cows a week to them, which they had been doing.